hypn0tick/nms-lua-mods/README.md

-# Hypn0tick's NMS LUA Mod Collection
+# <p align="center">Hypn0tick's NMS LUA Mod Collection</p>

-This is a repository containing my collection of No Man's Sky script mods that use the [AMUMSS Framework](https://github.com/HolterPhylo/AMUMSS), a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.
+<p align="center">This is a repository containing my collection of No Man's Sky script mods that use the <a href="https://github.com/HolterPhylo/AMUMSS">AMUMSS Framework</a>, a LUA script-based mod builder that can build modifications using the game's (and other mods') latest files.</p>

-For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).
-For LUA script examples, check out the [AMUMSS Standard Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection), which includes various helpful learning examples, and the general [AMUMSS LUA Mod Script Collection](https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection).
+<p align="center">For more information on modding No Man's Sky, using AMUMSS, fixing bugs, and much more, feel free to join the <a href="https://discord.gg/5Bb3pYYVyV">NMS Modding Discord</a>.
+For LUA script examples, check out the <a href="https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection/tree/main/amumss-standard-collection">AMUMSS Standard Collection</a>, which includes various helpful learning examples, and the general <a href="https://github.com/MetaIdea/nms-amumss-lua-mod-script-collection">AMUMSS LUA Mod Script Collection</a>.</p>

 ## What is AMUMSS?

-The parameters that control most aspects of NMS' gameplay are stored in various .mbin files, which are subsequently compressed, packed into .pak files and read by the game.
+<p align="center">The parameters that control most aspects of NMS' gameplay are stored in various .mbin files, which are subsequently compressed, packed into .pak files and read by the game.
 The game can ultimately read only one instance of each file, however, and therefore doesn't allow multiple mods to edit the same file.
 Editing the game's files directly also forces mod authors to manually update their work whenever the game's updates introduces new changes to those them.
 Further, it nearly impossible to create customize-able mods in this scenario.
-AMUMSS fixes these issues by modifying the game's latest files using a series of instructions provided by a LUA script.
+AMUMSS fixes these issues by modifying the game's latest files using a series of instructions provided by a LUA script.</p>

 AMUMSS is the software responsible for turning .lua files into proper mods.
-It does so in a few (automated) steps:
+It does so in a few (automated) steps:</p>

 1. First, it unpacks the game's (and/or other mods') .pak archives which contain .mbin files changed by a script.